-- Spring peak flow of the Ottawa River into the St. Lawrence River, which will influence the outflow of Lake Ontario at the Moses-Saunders Dam in Cornwall.
+- Spring peak flow of the Ottawa River into the St. Lawrence River, which will influence the controlled outflows from Lake Ontario at the Moses-Saunders Dam in Cornwall.

 For more information about Lake Ontario water levels and forecast, please visit the International Lake Ontario-St. Lawrence River Board at ijc.org.